Beyond Cultural Constructs: What Is Masculinity?

 Brizendine's research focuses on the neurological differences between males and females, highlighting the role of hormones in shaping brain development and behavior.
 She explores how these differences contribute to variations in cognition, emotion, and social behavior across the lifespan.
 Brizendine's work underscores the importance of considering biological factors in understanding gender differences, adding to the growing body of evidence supporting the innate aspects of gender.

-Gender Identity and Spiritual Development
+Gender Identity and Spiritual Growth: Why Knowing Yourself Comes First

 Gender Dysphoria